GenticFlow

 What should escalate with evidence.

-When a person is needed, the technician opens a diagnosed case with remote control, secure terminal, and file transfer in the same workspace.
+When a technician needs to take over, they open a diagnosed case with remote control, secure terminal, and file transfer in the same workbench.

 FAQ